Revír

 Revír is a 2023 Czech TV series set in hunting environment.
 It was directed by Luboš Svoboda and written by Vratislav Šlapák and Luboš Svoboda.
 The series was produced by Wonder Prague for TV Seznam.
 David Prachař, Jaromír Dulava, Kristína Svarinská, Ondřej Pavelka, Michal Opletal and others appear in the main roles.
-The series premiere is set for 25 March 2023 on TV Seznam.
+The first episode of the series premiered on 25 March 2023 on TV Seznam.
+It had 5.21% audience share while second episode had a 4.32% share making the series one of strongest debuts for the channel.